Kenzass011/--Multi-Agent-AI-Workflow/README.md

 An advanced, production-ready automation hub designed for iOS that acts as a centralized command center for multiple Large Language Models (LLMs) and multi-channel communication.

-This project solves the critical issue of background session expiration in native mobile AI applications by implementing a proprietary, high-performance background session-keeping architecture combined with custom security digital watermarking.
+This project solves the critical issue of background session expiration in native mobile AI applications by implementing a proprietary, high-performance background session-keeping architecture combined with custom security digital watermarking—all compiled into a single, self-contained shortcut.

 ## ⚠️ Prerequisites (Wymagania)